naeemkhedarun/NugetXray/readme.md

 NugetXray itself is a package available from [nuget](https://www.nuget.org/packages/NugetXray/).
 It has been compiled down to a native executable so a dotnet core installation is not needed.

+You can also download a zip from the [releases](https://github.com/naeemkhedarun/NugetXray/releases) page.

 ```
 > nuget install NugetXray